apnadkarni/blt/man/graph.rst

 from C.  The graph will be redrawn automatically after the vectors are updated.

-From Tcl, create the vectors and configure the element to use them.
+From TCL, create the vectors and configure the element to use them.

 ::